 5. Alexander the Great wore tunics .
-People speculate about the cause of Alexander's death.
-"How Great was Words: Alexander the Great" tormented, misery, toiled, trireme, zeal, necessity lickander the oreat Sentences: 1.
+6. People speculate about the cause of Alexander's death.
+"How Great was Words: Alexander the Great" tormented, misery, toiled, trireme, zeal, necessity Sentences: 1.
 Alexander the Great was tormented by the thoughts of others trying to kill him.
 2. Alexander's men were in misery due to the lack of water and food during battles.
 3. Alexander would not toil even when his men were weak and tired.
 4. Alexander used a trireme when crossing water in battles.
 5. Alexander worked with great zeal in order to conquer the vast area.
 6. Out of necessity of food and water, Alexander and his men set out for home.
-"Alexander the Great Words: Mysterious Death" triumph, sepsis, comatose, binge, epidemic 7 Sentences: 1.
+"Alexander the Great Words: - Mysterious Death" triumph, sepsis, comatose, binge, epidemic Sentences: 1.
 Alexander the Great is known for his many triumphs over his region.
 2. Alexander became very ill and septic .
 3. Alexander became comatose for many days before his death.
 4. Alexander was known for binge drinking which may have led to his death.
 5. Malaria was an epidemic that killed many people in ancient times and is listed as a possible cause of death.
 "Who Killed Words: Alexander the Great" Contemporary, motive, problematic, debated, critical, modern Podcast Sentences: 1.
 The contemporary view is that Alexander the Great was killed by poison.
 2. The motive of Alexander the Great's death is unclear.
 3. It is problematic to some that his death is one of the biggest mysteries of all times.
 4. It is debated if he died of poison or illness.
 5. It is critical to read all the research about Alexander's death in order to find the truth.
-1 6.
-The modern view of how Alexander died has changed over time. d.
-The modern view of now Alexander died has changed over time.
+6. The modern view of how Alexander died has changed over time.
 Sensational Six legend, conquer (conquest), Macedonia, civilization, divine, mythical, Aristotle